 Hip pinning helps to stabilize the hip after surgery through the use of metal screws, rods, and plates.
 This hardware works to support the bones and muscle tissue through a safe and efficient recovery.
 Patients who choose hip pinning will have the support to safely exercise the tissue and ligaments surrounding the hip to hasten the rehab process and strengthen your hip back to its original vitality.

 It also provides the structure to prevent any broken bones from healing improperly.
 By pinning the hip into its proper place, this procedure can prevent the risk of painful and potentially dangerous bone displacement.

-Being limited by a surgery is the one of last places we want to be in.
-There’s no doubting that recovering from an injury or surgery gets in the way of our daily routines.
-We have to be patient, because this recovery will be temporary IF WE ARE SMART.
+Being limited by surgery is the one of last places we want to be in.
+There’s no doubt that recovering from an injury or surgery gets in the way of our daily routines.
+We have to be patient because this recovery will be temporary IF WE ARE SMART.
 Breaking back into our favorite activities and normal routines too early can prolong the recovery process and potentially lead to permanent damage.